Service · M365 InstantOn

 The tenant is the new server.
 When you ran a file server, your IT partner monitored it, patched it, hardened it, and backed it up.
 Your tenant deserves the same operating discipline.
 Microsoft runs the platform; your tenant is yours to run.

 Identity is the new perimeter.
 Your perimeter walks out the door every evening on laptops, phones, and personal devices.
 Conditional Access, MFA enforcement, device compliance, and session controls are the modern equivalent of a locked front door.
-For a 50-person nonprofit or a 17-bed hospital, the math is more urgent, not less.
+For a lean organization without a full-time security admin, the math is more urgent, not less.

 Centralized, repeatable security is no longer optional.
-Microsoft pushed more than fifty updates to Entra, Intune, and Defender alone last year.
-CIS recommended forty-eight changes to Windows policies in Intune in the same window.
+Microsoft pushed more than 50 updates to Entra ID, Intune, and Defender alone in the last 12 months, and ships roughly 200 service and configuration changes across Microsoft 365 every 7 days, close to 2,000 every quarter.
+CIS recommended 48 changes to Windows policies in Intune in the same window.
 No one is going to read every release note, apply every change to your tenant by hand, and remember to do it again next month.
 The work has to be centralized, baselined, and repeatable, or it doesn’t get done.
+That is exactly the case for the Managed lifecycle below.

 How it works